Artenes/rocketseat-bootcamp-rocketshoes/README.md

 # About

-A ReactJS app that uses `Redux` to manage the state of a shopping cart in multiple components.
+A ReactJS app that uses `Redux` and `Redux Sagar` to manage the state of a shopping cart in multiple components.

+In this app you can:
+- Browse items
+- Add items to cart
+- Change the amount of each item in the cart
+- Remove items from cart

 # Set up